Top 8 Best Photo Editing Tools

 8. Pixelmator Pro

 Exclusively for Mac, Pixelmator Pro impresses with its combination of a user-friendly interface, machine learning features, great colour tools and broad file format compatibility.
-Support for the Photos library and iCloud sync capability makes it a great fit into a Mac and iOS-centric workflow.
+Support for the Photos library and iCloud sync capability makes it a great fit for a Mac and ios-centric workflow.

 Key Features